ashleygilbert92/roll_d20/README.md

 DM dashboard and that basically turned into the Campaign management section.
 I want to have a home page for logged in users that just shows some cool stats or an overview of some kind.
 We'll see if I get to that.
 I hope so.
 The styling on the Probability page needs fixed too.
 I'm getting somewhere but I've still got a long way to go.

+## Checkpoint 4:
+November 27th: I was able to finish everything that I didn't get done from last time.
+I was also able to finish basically everything that I wanted to get done in checkpoint 4.
+All of the requirements were met.
+I think the only thing that I really had to modify was the notifications -- I had no where to pull the data for those from so  instead I put an amazon products banner that shows products for pathfinder.
+I had to sign up for an Amazon Affiliates account to be able to get the banner but I think it's awesome.
+The only page I'd really like to redo is the Probability page.
+I don't like the layout at all but otherwise I think everything looks great!